-As a result of the passage of the King County Veterans, Seniors and Human Services Levy in 2018, funding was allocated to create a vulnerable adult abuse MDT in our county.
+As a result of the passage of the King County Veterans, Seniors and Human Services Levy in 2018, funding was allocated to create a vulnerable adult

+An ADS elder abuse case manager and vulnerable adult case manager were among presenters at a Seattle City Council lunch-and-learn on City and County coordinated response to abuse, neglect, and exploitation.
+Click on the image above to watch the event on The Seattle Channel. abuse MDT in our county.
 That money will fund a full-time program coordinator, a full-time financial analyst, data collection, program evaluation, and other needs relating improving services to victims, in a form to be determined.
 The MDT will be housed in the King County Prosecuting Attorney's Office (PAO).
 ADS staff who are core members of the MDT will co-locate at the PAO.